dwrensha/gj/README.md

 [Documentation here](http://docs.capnproto-rust.org/gj/index.html).

+EXPERIMENTAL!
+UNSTABLE!
+A WORK IN PROGRESS!

-GJ is a (work-in-progress) port of the
+GJ is a port of the
 [KJ concurrency framework](https://capnproto.org/cxxrpc.html#kj-concurrency-framework)
 into Rust.